Medical negligence is a mistake or substandard care by a medical professional, which caused you to become injured or made your condition worse.

 Although most doctors and medical staff are highly trained and provide an excellent level of care, mistakes do happen and they can have life-changing consequences for you as a patient.

-If you or someone in your family have received negligent medical treatment, then we know it can be very upsetting – when you visit a doctor or hospital, you put your trust in the staff and expect to receive the treatment you need.
+If you or someone in your family have received negligent medical treatment, we know it can be very upsetting – when you visit a doctor, dentist or hospital, you put your trust in the staff and expect to receive the treatment you need.
 A medical error can leave you feeling frustrated and let down.

 Compensation can’t make your injury or condition go away, but it can help you get the support you need to move on, or to get things back to how they were before your accident.
-To find out whether you could make a claim, you can speak to us on 0800 234 6438, or submit your details using the contact form at the top of this page.
+To find out whether you could make a claim, you can speak to us on 0800 234 6438, or submit your details using the claim form on this page.

 Quite simply – yes, the majority of the time you can make your medical negligence claim on a no win no fee basis.